-[4, 5] proposed methods for improving the efficiency of innetwork caching in CCN.
-The method in [4] provided a way for the CCN routers on a route to cache without overlapping.
-The method in [5] distributes the content chunks along the route in a probabilistic manner.
-Both [4, 5] intended to utilize the cache on the route efficiently, and they cannot utilize the cache outside the route to the original content holder.
+[6-8] proposed methods for improving the efficiency of in-network caching in CCN.
+The method in [6] provided a way for the CCN routers on a route to cache without overlap.
+The method in [7] distributes the content chunks along the route in a probabilistic manner.
+The method in [8] chooses a route by the hash value of content name to disperse load of content caching over the CCN routers.
+All [6-8] intended to utilize the cache on the route efficiently, and they cannot utilize the cache outside the route to the original content holder.